Welcome to Gulf Islands School District Careers and Transitions

-While concepts and exploration around careers are embedded in curriculum K-8, these career and transition programs at the high school level are best suited for students who are keen, with good attendance and study skills.
-The programs offered provide an opportunity for students to learn the fundamental skills required for a number of careers and often include hands-on work experience and on-the-job training with local employers.
+While concepts and exploration around careers are embedded in curriculum K-12, these career and transition programs at the high school level are best suited for senior students who are keen, with good attendance and study skills.
+The programs offered provide an opportunity to learn the fundamental skills required for a number of careers and often include hands-on work experience and on-the-job training with local employers.

 |Programs:||Dual Credit Opportunities:||Other:|

-Work Experience 12A and 12B are year-long 4 credit elective open to grade 10,11 or 12 students through an interview with school counselors or career teachers.
+Work Experience 12A and 12B are year-long 4 credit elective courses that are taken outside the timetable.
+Open to grade 10,11 or 12 students, an interview with school counselors or career teachers is required to enroll.

 - Work Experience courses are a perfect way to enhance or deepen a student’s skill base regarding any career area.